socketio/engine.io-client-java/README.md

 ```

 ## Features
-This library supports all of the features the JS client does, except the Flash transport, including events, options and upgrage.
+This library supports all of the features the JS client does, including events, options and upgrage, except the Flash transport.

 ## License